 Once you’ve mastered the fundamentals of basic lighting setups, the next step is to delve into more sophisticated techniques.

-Learning advanced methods can improve your podcast’s production value, making it more visually engaging for your audience.
+Learning advanced methods can make your podcast more engaging and visually appealing for your audience.

 This approach retains audience attention and sets your podcast apart in a crowded market.